 1 in 2 young people reported eating breakfast every weekday, while around 1 in 4 (24%) reported never eating breakfast on weekdays (Figure 5.13).
 Weekday consumption of breakfast was more common among boys (57%) than girls (42%), and least common among young people who identified as neither a boy nor a girl (35%) (Figure 5.14).
 There was a clear age-related decline in weekday breakfast consumption; 60% of year 7 students ate breakfast every weekday, falling to 43% by year 11.
 Breakfast consumption was socioeconomically patterned, with young people from less affluent families least likely to report eating breakfast every weekday (Figure 5.15).
-The age-related decline in weekday breakfast consumption was not evident at all in those who identified as neither a boy nor a girl (Figure 5.16).
+The age-related decline in weekday breakfast consumption was greater among girls than boys, and was not evident at all in those who identified as neither a boy nor a girl (Figure 5.16).